GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-21-centraal-bureau-voor-de-statistiek-api.md

 }
 ```

 Any of these links is valid and tells you more.
-The `/UntypedDataSet` and `/TypedDataSet` are the path segments that you will need for inquiry into the data, the others are for metadata. `/UntypedDataSet` and `/TypedDataSet` often return too much data rows and thus require refinement (more on that later).
+The `/UntypedDataSet` and `/TypedDataSet` are the path segments that you will need for inquiry into the data, the others are for metadata and dimensions (see next subchapters). `/UntypedDataSet` and `/TypedDataSet` often return too much data rows and thus require refinement (more on that later).

 A useful link, sort of hack, is this one: